snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: events_list

-Checks that event a happens before event b, for when one event must be before the other so that your application works as expected.
+Checks for when one event must be before the other so that your application works as expected.
-This works by retrieving the timestamps for when each tracker arrives to micro, and asserting that event a occurs before event b.
+This works by retrieving the derived timestamps for each event, and asserting that events fired in the specified order.
-In other words, this function uses the event timestamps to assert what order the events were fired in.
 In our case we use this to test that a cart action occurs before purchasing an item.
 If our application didn't get this order of events correct, then the application does not act as expected.
 This can also be considered a race condition test.